Marketing strategy template for any size marketing team

-Ultimately, your tone and design aesthetic needs to cater to your target demographic in order to convince them to engage with your brand and convert.
+Ultimately, your tone and design aesthetic need to cater to your target demographic to convince them to engage with your brand and convert.

 A refresher on marketing funnels will help your marketers build a more suitable strategy.
-The funnel begins when a customer identifies a need and ends with the transaction to buy the product that addresses their needs.
+The stages of a funnel are:

 - TOFU, the top of the funnel, or when your target market gains awareness of different products on the market.

 - MOFU, the middle of the funnel, where they begin to research the products available.

 - BOFU, the bottom of the funnel, when they decide to buy the product.
 It could be from you or your competitor.